phcode-dev/phoenix-fs/README.md

 The js library will be built in `dist/nohost-sw.js`.
 NOTE: you can also use `npm run dev` to also start a web server for development.

+### Publishing to npm

+Inorder to publish the package to npm, do the following

+1. run `npm run relese` and push changes to main branch.
+2. raise a pull request from `main` branch to `npm` branch.
+Once the pull request is merged and the code pushed to npm branch, GitHub actions will automatically publish the library to npm.